 Many nursing women worry needlessly that their milk supply is too low when in most cases it is probably just fine.
-There are indeed some medical conditions that can cause insufficient milk supply, most of them are fairly rare, and there are plenty of clear signs you can look for to verify that your milk supply is not too low.
+There are indeed some medical conditions that can cause low milk production, most of them are fairly rare, and there are plenty of clear signs you can look for to verify that your milk supply is not too low.
 If you can feed your baby on demand (usually between eight and twelve times daily) and the baby seems satisfied and happy, your milk supply is probably sufficient.
 Likewise, your baby gaining weight on schedule is another reliable sign that all is well.

 - It is not unusual for nursing mothers to be concerned about how much milk they produce, but most do produce enough.